Pětka: Aims

 However, whatever the true dimensions of its power, it is certain that the non-elected rather-shadowy Pětka wielded a great deal of power during the interwar period.
 In September 1921, it seems to have been the Pětka that was responsible for deciding to install Edvard Beneš as the prime minister.
-A year later, after Beneš resigned, the Pětka chose Svehla to serve as his successor.
+A year later, after Beneš resigned, the Pětka chose Švehla to serve as his successor.
 As the 1920s progressed, and Czechoslovakia remained relatively stable, the importance of the early Pětka began to wane or rather was incorporated into the cabinet.

 Achievements

 The Pětka helped keep under control the economic crisis that sparked hyperinflation across Europe between 1922 and 1923.
 In 1924, it directed the National Assembly to pass a National Insurance Law, which created a social welfare system that was described as being one of the most progressive in the world at the time.
 The stability of the First Republic of Czechoslovakia regime was maintained, which must be attributed, at least in part, to the Pětka since it followed a moderate course that was acceptable to a majority of the Chamber of Deputies, which prevented a cabinet crisis at times of social unrest.
 The Pětka provided discipline to the National Assembly and enabled it to reach compromises and to ensure the stability of Czechoslovakia.

 Czechoslovakia stood out among other Central and Eastern European countries during the interwar period by its stability.
 Many other countries in the region fell under dictatorships, experienced prolonged instability or fell under the control of parties on the extreme left or the extreme right.

 During the interwar period in Czechoslovakia, the left never dominated a cabinet, the communists never participated in a government and the coalition was never faced with an organised opposition bloc of opponent parties that was capable of assuming office itself.
 The Pětka's existence enabled Czechoslovakia to be described as being "internally stable and externally respected".

 The establishment and effectiveness of the Pětka reflects two significant aspects of political life in the country after the First World War.
-Firstlu, it demonstrates the impulse towards consensus among the leaders of the newly formed-Czechoslovakia, which had come into being as an independent state only by the collapse of Austria-Hungary at the end of the war.
+Firstly, it demonstrates the impulse towards consensus among the leaders of the newly formed-Czechoslovakia, which had come into being as an independent state only by the collapse of Austria-Hungary at the end of the war.
 That sentiment was captured in the slogan of the coalitions forged by Švehla: "We have agreed that we will agree".
 Whatever their differences and personal leaders, the Czechoslovak leaders felt obliged to search out common ground to prevent the country from falling into chaos.
-Secondly, the presence and the power of the Pětka demonstrates the fragility and the immaturity of Czechoslovakian democracy.
+Secondly, the presence and the power of the Pětka demonstrates the fragility and the immaturity of Czechoslovak democracy.